 - World Literature

 - Rhetoric & Composition

 September 16th – December 15th, 2020 – Fall 2020 Semester

 YOUR SEMESTER IN HAWAII

 Spend eight weeks of your Verto semester on the Big Island of Hawaii and a month in Maui.
+Please note that the below itinerary is a sample schedule – students are placed in small group cohorts with staggered itineraries to support their experiential learning!
 While studying Cultural Anthropology, learn how Hawaii’s history has shaped its unique culture.
 Explore Hawaiian values, customs, and traditions through interviews, field notes, and incredible local experiences.
 While taking a Sociology course focusing on Identity, Politics, and Equity, learn from local NGOs and activists how identity can shape activism and lead to positive social change.
 Get out and explore some of the island’s most beautiful coastal and inland locations including Waipiʻo Valley and Volcano National Park.
 Study Hawaii’s natural history and the impact of climate change on Hawaii’s natural environment during your Environmental Science course.
 Take part in projects rooted in preserving culture and aimed at conserving native species and their habitats through field work in stunning and vulnerable marine habitats.

 Arrive in Hawaii

 Aloha!
 Welcome to Hawaii.
 Arrive at Kona International airport.
 Have orientation to the semester in the hills of Kona.
 Settle into the beautiful eco-lodge that will be your home for the next four weeks.
 Learn from Ranch staff about the principles of permaculture and the importance of connecting with the land in Hawaiian culture.